 - Music has an invigorating effect.

-If you feel you are lacking communication and it weighs you down, join a choir to perform, go a night club, throw a home party.
+If you feel you are lacking communication and it weighs you down, join a choir to perform, go to a nightclub, throws a home party.
 It will cheer you up almost immediately and will have a positive effect on your mental health.
 A small group of people, sharing your interests, and much music – what can be better?

 Take care and enjoy your karaoke.